 The NCAA will not issue any kind of certification card.
 Once you pass the rules test, your name is automatically added to the "registered" NCAA officials list used to select meet officials.
 USA Swimming officials will not see any NCAA certifications on their USA Swimming certification card.

-The deadline for satisfactorily completing the rules test and submitting a completed application is Monday, October 11, 2021.
+The deadline for satisfactorily completing the rules test and submitting a completed application is Monday, October 9, 2023 at 5pm ET.

 Log in to your USA Swimming website account and click on "Start an Online Test-Click Here" below.
 Select the NCAA SUPPLEMENTAL Swimming and Diving Rules test and proceed with taking the test.
 Once passed, you will also be registered as an NCAA Swimming Official.